Cst2989/neciudan-dev-new/src/content/post/magic-release-notes.md

 After several times when it became a problem and people complained about it,  I finally got around to automating this process.

-Here is what I needed:
+Here is what I need from this feature:
 - Semver versioning
 - Github Action that adds the title of PR and content to the changelog  when the PR is merged
 - A button that creates a new release tag gets everything in the changelog and sets it as the description for the release